Quirk0o/threejs-labyrinth/README.md

 webpack
 ```

+## Usage
+Use W, S, A, D keys to walk around.

 ## Goal of the project

 The goal of this project was to create a Three.js scene that would load